 This guide is a general guide about the urban development zone (UDZ) allowance provided for in section 13 quat of the Income Tax Act 58 of 1962 (the Act).
 It is not meant to deal extensively with the precise technical and legal aspects associated with the allowance but is intended merely as a general guide for potential investors.
-Moreover, urban development zones should not be confused with "special economic zones" under sections 12R and 12S.
+Moreover, urban development zones should not be confused with "special economic zones" under sections 12R and 12S which became effective on 9 February 2016.

-This guide is not an "official publication" as defined in section 1 of the Tax Administration Act 28 of 2011 (TA Act) and accordingly does not create a practice generally prevailing under section 5 of that Act.
-It does not consider the technical and legal detail that is often associated with taxation and should, therefore, not be used as a legal reference.

-It is also not a binding general ruling (BGR) under section 89 of the TA Act.
-Taxpayers requiring an advance tax ruling or a VAT ruling should visit the SARS website at www.sars.gov.za for details of the application procedure.
+This guide is not an "official publication" as defined in section 1 of the Tax Administration Act 28 of 2011 and accordingly does not create a practice generally prevailing under section 5 of that Act.
+It is also not a binding general ruling issued under section 89 of the Tax Administration Act.
+Should an advance tax ruling be required, visit the SARS website for details of the application procedure.